mccafferyaidan/BTC-sentiment-prediction/README.md

 The key finding: **model confidence scales monotonically with accuracy**.
 The top 5% of highest-confidence predictions achieve **70.4% directional accuracy** on held-out test data, beating a naive baseline by 21.1 percentage points, with a profit factor of 1.55.
 Results survive rigorous significance testing including block bootstrap permutation tests (p<0.0001) and 5/5 walk-forward folds across different market regimes including the 2022 crash.

-This outperforms the closest published benchmark ([Zou & Herremans, 2023](https://www.sciencedirect.com/science/article/abs/pii/S0957417423013404)) using **tweets alone** — without the price data and technical indicators their model required — and with stronger statistical validation (their model failed its own significance test).

 ---